jbutle67/LRS_Pipeline_Guide/README.md

 report can be seen by downloading the following file and opening in a web browser.
 [Example_of_Real_samtools_stats_MultiQC.html](https://github.com/user-attachments/files/29057253/Example_of_Real_samtools_stats_MultiQC.html)

 To see an example of the multiQC compiled report after running mosdepth, download the following file and open it in a web browser.
 [Example_of_Real_mosdepth_MultiQC.html](https://github.com/user-attachments/files/29061579/Example_of_Real_mosdepth_MultiQC.html)

+An example of the plotCoverage output file can be seen at